 It is indicated for the weakness of joints associated with eruption around the fingernails.
-A patient has dirty skin with intolerable itching.
+The patient has dirty skin with intolerable itching.

 Dose and Potency: Psorinum 200 and 1M are useful remedies.
 But do take this medicine under the observation of a homeopathy physician only.

-A patient complains of itching vesicles on the back of the hands.
-A patient has burning pain in the soles and palms, especially at night.
+The patient complains of itching vesicles on the back of the hands.
+The patient has burning pain in the soles and palms, especially at night.

 Dose and Potency: Sulphur is useful in lower potencies like 6c and 30C potencies.
 Give 4 globules of Sulphur 30, once a week depending on the severity of symptoms.